Feet with (left) and without (right) orthotics

 How Do Custom Orthotics Work?

 The root cause of most foot problems can be attributed to poor foot structure.
 Even the smallest misalignment in the foot can cause significant pain or discomfort.
-Misalignment in the foot usually causes foot conditions like bunions, corns, hammer toe, etc. If you suffer from these conditions, custom-made orthotics from New York City or Whitestone foot doctors, Dr. Gary Evans and Dr. James Korponay, are recommended to pad and protect the foot.
+Misalignment in the foot usually causes foot conditions like bunions, corns, hammer toe, etc. If you suffer from these conditions, custom-made orthotics from New York City, and Whitestone New York foot doctors, Dr. Gary Evans and Dr. James Korponay, are recommended to pad and protect the foot.

 Orthotics function to not only support the arch, but also realign the structures of the foot.
 By doing so, custom orthotics improve the structure of the foot and help prevent bone misalignment, as well as tendon and ligament fatigue.
 As your foot strikes the ground, orthotics within the shoe gently direct the structure into the correct position so as to reduce pain and stop inflammation.